-Oral Sorine® (Sotalol Hydrochloride Tablets, USP) are indicated for the treatment of documented ventricular arrhythmias, such as sustained ventricular tachycardia, that in the judgment of the physician are life-threatening.
-Because of the proarrhythmic effects of sotalol (see WARNINGS), including a 1.5 to 2% rate of Torsade de Pointes or new VT/VF in patients with either NSVT or supraventricular arrhythmias, its use in patients with less severe arrhythmias, even if the patients are symptomatic, is generally not recommended.
-Treatment of patients with asymptomatic ventricular premature contractions should be avoided.
+SORINE (sotalol hydrochloride) tablets may not enhance survival in patients with ventricular arrhythmias.
+Because of the proarrhythmic effects of SORINE (sotalol hydrochloride) tablets, including a 1.5% to 2% rate of Tirade de Pointes (Top) or new ventricular tachycardia/fibrillation (VT/VF) in patients with either non-sustained ventricular tachycardia (NSVT) or supraventricular arrhythmias (SVT), its use in patients with less severe arrhythmias, even if the patients are symptomatic, is generally not recommended.
+Avoid treatment of patients with asymptomatic ventricular premature contractions [see WARNINGS AND PRECAUTIONS].

 DOSAGE AND ADMINISTRATION

-For initiation of treatment, 30 mg/m² three times a day (90 mg/m² total daily dose) is approximately equivalent to the initial 160 mg total daily dose for adults.
+For initiation of treatment, 30 mg/m² three times a day (90 mg/m² total daily dose) is approximately equivalent to the initial 160mg total daily dose for adults.
 Subsequent titration to a maximum of 60 mg/m² (approximately equivalent to the 360 mg total daily dose for adults) can then occur.
 Titration should be guided by clinical response, heart rate and QTc, with increased dosing being preferably carried out in-hospital.
 At least 36 hours should be allowed between dose increments to attain steady-state plasma concentrations of sotalol in patients with age-adjusted normal renal function.